How to Avoid Common Running Injuries

 Plantar fasciitis.
 This injury is an inflammation of the plantar fascia, a thick, fibrous band of tissue in the bottom of the foot.
 Proper stretching can help prevent such an injury.
 Anti-inflammatory medication, stretching, and ice compresses help relieve pain.

 Shin splints.
-This injury, also called medial tibial stress syndrome, is caused by overuse or poor conditioning and worsened by running on hard surfaces.
+This injury is caused by overuse or poor conditioning and worsened by running on hard surfaces.
 This injury causes pain on the inside of the shinbone.
 Shin splints are treated by complete rest and stretching until the pain is gone.
 You can relieve symptoms by stretching and using ice and anti-inflammatories.
 Once your symptoms have eased, you should make changes in the distance you run and your speed.